 WITH WHAT EFFECT?
 [Chocolate!]

 Every campaign or activity which was intended to send information or trigger some kind of reaction has a measurable effect.
 Digital media are a lot different than traditional media.
 Nowadays there are numerous ways to analyze the impact of a message.
-That methods are a lot simpler and more efficient than on traditional media such as television, radio or publishing.
-On digital media and internet, there are two main distinctions in ponderability effect of our message or campaign.
+What methods are a lot simpler and more efficient than traditional media such as television, radio, or publishing.
+On digital media and the internet, there are two main distinctions in the ponderability effect of our message or campaign.

-First one is NON-PROFIT IMPACT – Non profit or non financial impact have all the factors like increase in unique website visitors, volume of impressions, comments on blog posts, followers on social media or newsletter subscribers.
-It also includes mentions in the press and other channels which increase visibility and reach of our message or brand.
-This kind of factors are important for creating a positive image, establishing communication and most importantly the end result which should be creating a long-term relationship with clients, customers and the public.
+The first one is NON-PROFIT IMPACT – Nonprofit or nonfinancial impact has all the factors like an increase in unique website visitors, the volume of impressions, comments on blog posts, followers on social media, or newsletter subscribers.
+It also includes mentions in the press and other channels which increase the visibility and reach of our message or brand.
+These kinds of factors are important for creating a positive image, establishing communication and most importantly the end result which should be creating a long-term relationship with clients, customers and the public.

 We can measure it by:

 FREQUENCY – How often have customers made a transaction? (transactions per month)- This includes analysis of transactions in the time period after we sent our message or started our campaign.
 It allows you to compare before and after results.